PavanBhat007/100xDevs-Cohort/week-11/README.md

 ### `nginx`

+`nginx` is an open source software for **_web serving, reverse proxying, caching, load balancing, media streaming_**, and more.
+It started out as a web server designed for maximum performance and stability.
+In addition to its HTTP server capabilities, `nginx` can also function as a proxy server for email (IMAP, POP3, and SMTP) and as a reverse proxy and load balancer for HTTP, TCP and UDP servers.

 To implement Reverse Proxy on our server, we first need to install `nginx`, which offers many services but the only thing we are using it for now is to add a Reverse Proxy to our server.

 ```sh